 Whether you found your walls were empty or the insulation you found isn’t doing its job, something led you to check your walls in the first place.
 Maybe it was the cold drafts or uncomfortable rooms – either way, you know you have a problem.

 Your exterior walls need insulation.
 You have insulation options, so it’s up to you to decide what material works best for you.

-If you want to learn more about what insulation materials could work best for you, check out our article Best Wall Insulation Types for Existing Homes, New Homes, and Remodels.
+If you want to learn more about what insulation materials could work best for you, check out our article What is the Best Insulation for Exterior Walls?

 About Amanda Ringler